mesutoezdil/mesutoezdil/README.md

 ### Hi there 👋

-🌱 I’m currently learning DevSecOps tools and features
+🌱 I’m a DevSecOps Engineer.

 ⚡ The fact about me is I am who I am.